 Will my child be in a class with their friends?

 We are very lucky to be having some new friends from other settings joining our school, so we can make new friends too.
-This group of children will be in either class.

 What can my child have for their lunch?

 You can decide whether your child has a school lunch or brings in a healthy packed lunch from home.
 You do not need to inform the Main Office at this stage.